Zebrafish summer Institute at UT Dallas

 Every summer, Dr. Hajeri recruits 15 secondary science teachers to participate in the fish institute.
 Applications are open in January every year and close on April 30.
 If you are an educator and would like to be on our email contact list, please email Dr. Hajeri at vinita.hajeri@utdallas.edu

-When?
-June 4 – virtual workshop from 9 AM to noon and in-person workshop on June 5 and June 6 from 9 AM to 4 PM
+June 4 to June 6: In-person sessions from 9 AM to 4 PM

 the IMPACT